 What should I do?

-You should apply using the appropriate G59 application form.
-Three different application forms are provided below.
+You should apply using the appropriate G99 application forms.

 Once we have received your application we will check to see if your proposed generation can be connected to our existing network without additional work.
 If we do need to strengthen our network or if you need a new electricity connection we will give you an estimate for carrying this out.
 If you would like information on our connection charges please click here.

 Once we have agreed all the details with you and we have carried out any necessary work on our network, you may go ahead and commission your generation.